mr-zwets/bchn-api-wrapper/README.md

   To learn more about the `.conf` settings, see the [official documentation](https://docs.bitcoincashnode.org/doc/bitcoin-conf/).
 </details>

+Note that the REST-endpoints can be made public, but the RPC-endpoints should never be made public.
+If you want to use the RPC-endpoints of your own node remotely, you need a secure connection using SSL/TLS to encrypt your communication and protect your credentials and data from being exposed.
+Additionally, ensure you have strong, unique RPC credentials (username and password) set in your node's configuration file.

 ## Install

 For now, you can clone the library locally.